 - No HELOC option: If you’d rather get a HELOC than a home equity loan, you’ll need to apply with another lender.
 Discover offers only fixed-rate home equity loans.

 - No in-person service: If you’re the type of person who likes to speak with a loan officer face to face, you won’t be able to get that type of service with Discover.
-If, however, you prefer an online experience, you’ll get what you need.

 - High minimum loan amount: Discover home equity loans start at $35,000, which may be too high for some borrowers.
 If you’re looking for a lower loan amount, shop around and compare options from other lenders.

 Discover doesn’t charge any upfront fees — no application, origination or appraisal fees.
 There’s no cash required at closing at all.

 The lender also doesn’t have a prepayment penalty, but it may require expense reimbursement (with a $500 maximum) if you pay off the loan within the first 36 months.